spvb17/Email-sender-using-java/README.md

 # Email-sender-using-java
-Email sender using JavaMail API you can add attachments by specifying the path of this file
+Email sender using JavaMail API.
+You can add attachments by specifying the path of this file